Overview

 export const collections = { posts };

-Keep schemas strict.
-Use z.string() with .min() or .max() where the field has real constraints.
-Use z.coerce.date() for dates so YAML date values (which parse as strings) coerce correctly.
+The legacy type: "content" and type: "data" form still works behind a legacy.collections flag for backward compatibility, but it is deprecated and removed in Astro 6.
+Use the loader form for new collections.
+Keep schemas strict: use z.string() with .min() or .max() where the field has real constraints, and z.coerce.date() for dates so YAML date values (which parse as strings) coerce correctly.

 Query with getCollection and filter at the query site